smhitle/cse15l-lab-reports/lab-report-1-week-2.md

 ### Having to enter in a password everytime you connect remotely is kind of pain.
 Luckily in this step we learn how to set up ssh keys, which creates a public key and private key.
 These are copied copied onto the server and client respectively.

+To create a ssh key, we will be using the command

+`ssh-keygen`

+creating the public and private key.

+After this command is ran, choose a location to the save the keys to.
+The public and private keys will be located in there.

+To copy the public key to the server, make a new directory in the remote computer

+`mkdir .ssh`

+You should now logout and copy the key using the scp command.

 Once the public key is copied into the directory *.ssh*, we are able to use remote access commands (ssh and scp) without having to enter in a password

 ![Convenience](Images/sshkey.PNG)